UTS-eResearch/datacrate/README.md

 *  Host a data set on a web server with appropriate access controls in a way that allows people to inspect the data set via an HTML page containing summary metadata, at the same time making the metadata available as part of the semantic web for use by machines to build indexes or otherwise consume metadata.

 The goals are:

--  To maximise the utility of the data for researchers (including researchers’ ‘future selves’).
+-  To maximise the utility of the data for researchers (including the original researchers' 'future selves').
 Given that a researcher has found a DataCrate package they should be able to tell what it *is*, *how the data may be used* and what all the files contain.

 *  To enable discovery of the data by exposing metadata as widely as possible (respecting access rights)